 Despite our quality control and quality assurance efforts, defects may occur in the products we manufacture due to design or manufacturing errors or component failure.
 Product defects may result in delayed shipments and reduced demand for our products.
 We may be subject to increased costs due to warranty claims on defective products.
 Product defects may result in product liability claims against us where defects cause, or are alleged to cause, property damage, bodily injury or death.
+As we more deeply penetrate the medical device manufacturing market, the risk of exposure to products liability litigation increases.
 We may be required to participate in a recall involving products which are, or are alleged to be, defective.
 We carry insurance for certain legal matters involving product liability, however, we do not have coverage for all costs related to product defects and the costs of such claims, including costs of defense and settlement, may exceed our available coverage.